minnnnnnnn-dev/DeltaPred/README.md

 The application will be accessible at ```http://localhost:8501/```.

+To demonstrate its functionality, an **XGBoost** model trained on **Kaggle’s House Prices - Advanced Regression Techniques** dataset has been uploaded.
+You can experiment with this dataset and model to explore how feature modifications influence predictions.

 ## Current Features
 - Upload trained models (**XGBoost, PyTorch, Scikit-learn**)
 - Upload tabular datasets (**CSV format**)